shoaiburrehman/keleya-app/README.md

 4. **Alpha Implementation**: The alpha version of the project has been implemented, complete with dummy data.
 This initial implementation serves as a foundational step, allowing for further development and testing.

 5. **Localization**: I have recently implemented localization in one of my previous projects, [Frnz](https://play.google.com/store/apps/details?id=com.frnz.app&hl=en&gl=US).
-Feel free to check out the project to see the localization in action as I've didn't got much time to implement Localization.
+Feel free to check out the project to see the localization in action as I've didn't got much time to implement Localization in this project.

 ## Feedback and Questions